ainsleyrutterford/deep-learning-coral-analysis/README.md

 If you plan on using a GPU to train, the `tensorflow-gpu` corresponding to the `tensorflow` version used is also required.

-##### Note that this code was only tested with CUDA 10.1 and cuDNN 7.4.
+<sub>Note that this code was only tested with CUDA 10.1 and cuDNN 7.4.
 In order to use a newer version of CUDA or cuDNN, tensorflow may need to be updated.
 [This page](https://www.tensorflow.org/install/source#tested_build_configurations) contains a list of the recommended CUDA and cuDNN versions for each tensorflow version (windows users refer to [this page](https://www.tensorflow.org/install/source_windows#tested_build_configurations) instead).
-In order to check if a GPU is being used while training, the [train.py](train.py) script can be run with the `--verbose` flag.
+In order to check if a GPU is being used while training, the [train.py](train.py) script can be run with the `--verbose` flag.</sub>

 ## Generating a dataset